What is housing benefit?

 If you are living in private rented accommodation or are looking at renting privately, please visit Local Housing Allowance.

-For information on allowances the government can provide, visit Department of Work and Pensions (This link will open in a new window).
+For information on allowances the government can provide, visit Department of Work and Pensions.

 How much you get is usually based on the Local Housing Allowance Limit in your area unless the claim has been continuous before April 2008.
 These rents are referred to the Rent Service who decides if the rent is applicable for the property.
 The rent provided by the Rent Service less any deductions of ineligible services provided by the landlord or included in the rent is used to calculate your award.